Lefteris-B/Aurras/README.md

 Configuration files play a pivotal role in customizing the operation of our hardware system to match specific use cases and requirements.
 These files dictate the behavior of the hardware by setting parameters such as data precision, memory allocation, power settings, and processing speeds.
 For our KWS application, the configuration files will be crucial for fine-tuning the system's performance to the algorithm's needs.
 We plan to use Large Language Models (LLMs) to aid in the creation of these config files.
 By providing the LLM with the KWS algorithm requirements, we can generate configuration files that are optimized for those criteria, ensuring that the system operates under the ideal conditions for each task.

 ### Full system visibility enables performance profiling.
-Full system and full stack visibility are critical for diagnosing performance bottlenecks and optimizing system behavior.
+Full system is critical for diagnosing performance bottlenecks and optimizing system behavior.
 By providing a holistic view of the system's operation, we can identify issues such as resource contention, where multiple processes compete for the same hardware resources, leading to inefficiencies.
 Cache coherence protocols are monitored to prevent stale data within multi-level cache hierarchies, while miss rates and latencies are analyzed to optimize memory access patterns.
 Page faults and TLB (Translation Lookaside Buffer) hits are scrutinized to enhance virtual memory management.

 Additionally, visibility into unaccelerated kernels helps identify potential areas for hardware acceleration.
 Monitoring interrupts and context switches is vital for understanding the system's responsiveness and the overhead incurred by the operating system.
 Through Chipyard's SoC, we have the capabilities to instrument and observe these various metrics, providing a full system perspective that spans from the hardware level to the software stack.
 This allows for a comprehensive performance analysis, enabling developers to make informed decisions to fine-tune both the hardware configuration and the software to work in concert, thereby improving overall system performance and efficiency.